Skip to main content

 What is a Macro?

-• Click OK to return to Excel and activate the Developer tab.
+• Click OK to activate the Developer tab.

 Prepare to record

-You can run the macro in any one of three ways:
+You can run your macro in three ways:

 For more Macros and VBA tutorials, check out our resources section below.